 INDIVIDUAL SHARE LIMITATIONS.
-No employee may be granted stock options or SARs under the Plan with respect to more than 200,000 shares of Common Stock in any fiscal year.
-No employee may be granted performance awards (described below) under the Plan (other than stock options or SARs) with respect to more than 200,000 shares of Common Stock in any fiscal year.
+No employee may be granted stock options or SARs under the Plan with respect to more than 500,000 shares of Common Stock in any fiscal year.
+No employee may be granted performance awards (described below) under the Plan (other than stock options or SARs) with respect to more than 500,000 shares of Common Stock in any fiscal year.
+The aggregate fair market value of Common Stock (determined as of the date of grant) with respect to which ISOs granted under the Plan and all other option plans of the Company and its related companies that become exercisable for the first time by the employee during any calendar year shall not exceed \$100,000.

 STOCK OPTIONS.
 Stock options awarded under the Plan shall be in such form and shall have such terms and conditions as the Committee may determine.
-The exercise price per share of Common Stock shall be determined by the Committee, but may not be less than the fair market value of the Common Stock on the date of grant.
-Unless determined to the Committee, the term of each stock option shall be ten years from the date of grant.
-Stock options shall be exercisable at such time or times, and subject to such terms as shall be determined by the Committee.
-Unless determined otherwise by the Committee, all options shall vest 20% on each of the first, second, third, fourth, and fifth anniversaries of the grant.
-In the event of an employee's termination of employment or other service with the Company, any outstanding options will be exercisable to the extent provided in the award agreement evidencing such stock option.
+The exercise price per share of Common Stock shall be determined by the Committee, but may not be less than the fair market value of the Common Stock on the date of grant unless such stock option complies with the requirements of Section 409A of the Code and only with respect to a NQSO.
+Unless determined by the Committee, the term of each stock option shall be ten years from the date of grant, except that no ISOs granted to an employee owning more than 10% of the total combined voting power of the Company and its related companies shall be exercisable more than five years after the date of grant.
+Stock options shall be exercisable at such time or times and subject to such terms as shall be determined by the Committee.
+Unless determined otherwise by the Committee, all options shall fully vest on the fifth anniversary of the grant.
+In the event of an employee's termination of employment or other service with the Company, any outstanding options, to the extent then vested, must be exercised upon termination within 30 days of the termination date, unless otherwise provided by the Committee.
+In no event can the Committee (A) lower the exercise price per share purchasable under a stock option after the grant of such stock option, (B) when the exercise price per share purchasable under a stock option in exchange for another award (other than in connection with substitute awards) or offer to purchase such stock option for a payment, in cash, in substitution for or upon cancellation of such stock option or (C) take any other action with respect to a stock option that may be treated as a repricing pursuant to applicable NASDAQ rules, without shareholder approval.

 STOCK APPRECIATION RIGHTS.
-An SAR shall entitle the holder thereof to receive payment of an amount, in cash, shares of Common Stock, or a combination thereof, as determined by the Committee, equal in value to the excess of the fair market value of the number of shares of Common Stock as to which the award is granted on the date of exercise over an amount, which may not be less than the fair market value of the Common Stock on the date of the award, specified by the Committee.
+A SAR shall entitle the holder thereof to receive payment of an amount, in cash, shares of Common Stock or a combination thereof, as determined by the Committee, equal in value to the excess of the fair market value of the number of shares of Common Stock as to which the award is granted on the date of exercise over an amount, which may not be less than the fair market value of the Common Stock on the date of the award, specified by the Committee.
 Any such award shall be in such form and shall have such terms and conditions as the Committee may determine.